How to Order Wine at a Restaurant

 How do I find the best value for my money on a wine list?

 The answer to this question is straightforward.
 You ask the sommelier this exact question.
 A true sommelier loves seeking out the hidden gems.
-These wines may not have huge name recognition but deliver quality in spades and offer a way better value than the big-name wines you see in all the wine publications.
+These wines may not have tremendous name recognition.
+Still, they deliver quality in spades and offer a significantly better value than the big-name wines you see in all the wine publications.
 If you don’t have a sommelier present, the next move is to search for wines within your varietal preference from South America and the lesser-known regions of Spain and Italy.
-These regions often over-deliver for the dollar compared to Napa, Sonoma, and the great regions of France.
+These regions often over-deliver for the dollar compared to Napa, Sonoma, and other significant wine-producing areas in France.

 What is a polite way to tell the sommelier the price range for the wine you’re considering?

-The best way is to be direct with the numbers and tell them the dollar range.
-If this makes you uncomfortable or you don’t want to talk money around your guest(s), then call ahead of dinner and speak directly with the sommelier and tell him that you’re coming in and want a great bottle for said price.
+The best approach is to be direct with the numbers and specify the dollar range.
+If this makes you uncomfortable or you don’t want to talk money around your guest(s), then call ahead of dinner and speak directly with the sommelier and tell him that you’re coming in and want an excellent bottle for said price.
 The other option is to point to the price range on the list and tell them you’re looking for a great bottle of wine in a similar range.
 This will allow you to be discreet.

 What is the average markup on a bottle of wine?

-This obviously varies from restaurant to restaurant, but most upscale joints charge anywhere from 3-4 times wholesale pricing.
+This varies from restaurant to restaurant, but most upscale joints charge anywhere from 3 to 4 times wholesale pricing.
 The average retail markup in a wine shop is around 30%.
-So plan on paying around two times the retail price.
+So, plan on paying around two times the retail price.
 So if a bottle of “Silver Oak” Cabernet costs you $65 in your local wine store, most likely, a restaurant will charge about $120-140 for the bottle.

 Do you tip sommeliers?
 If so, how much?

 If you feel like the sommelier gave you exceptional service, then absolutely offer them a tip.
-This should be done in cash, though, if you want the sommelier actually to get the money.
-If you put the tip on the check expecting the sommelier to get a better cut than 99% of the time, a server will absorb the extra cash.
+This should be done in cash, though, if you want the sommelier to receive the money.
+If you tip the check expecting the sommelier to get a better cut than 99% of the time, a server will absorb the extra cash.

-Sommeliers normally get tipped out by the servers, and the percentage can be rather small, so if you want to reward the somm, then bring cash.
+Sommeliers usually get tipped out by the servers, and the percentage can be relatively small, so if you want to reward the somm, then bring cash.
 How much is entirely up to you, and the sommelier will be grateful for the gesture more than the actual money.
-A $100 bill always feels great, but a twenty-spot feels almost as good because it’s the acknowledgment that counts.
+A $100 bill always feels excellent, but a twenty-spot feels almost as good because it’s the acknowledgment that counts.

-When a waiter or sommelier gives you a pour of wine to taste, is it ok to send it back if you just don’t like it?
+When a server or sommelier gives you a pour of wine to taste, is it ok to send it back if you don’t like it?

 This is huge and needs to be discussed more.
 The sommelier is not giving you a taste of wine to inquire if you “like the bottle.”
 Once the decision has been made and the bottle is open, it now belongs to the patron.
 It is no longer the property of the restaurant.
 You purchased it.
 The reason for the tasting is to ensure that the wine is sound and free of any unnatural faults like cork taint, premature oxidation, or damage from excessive heat.
 This isn’t a wine tasting at your local wine shop where you get to taste and decide if you want to buy it.

-Once you’ve chosen the bottle is yours if it doesn’t have any faults.
+Once you’ve chosen, the bottle is yours if it doesn’t have any faults.
 Now, if you feel like the bottle is damaged and tastes off, then it is your responsibility to stand by your gut and tell the sommelier you believe the wine is faulty.
-Even if he or she doesn’t agree and they think they have the more experienced palate to discern such things, they still will have to take the wine back in most cases.
+Even if they disagree and think they have a more experienced palate to discern such things, they will still have to take the wine back in most cases.
 Be cautious about proclaiming that a glass of wine is faulty.

 Just because you don’t care for it doesn’t mean it’s damaged.
-Expensive bottles are very tricky to return if the sommelier disagrees with you, but most of the time, the restaurant will want your returned business and positive word of mouth, and so they will honor your request to send it back.
+Expensive bottles can be tricky to return if the sommelier disagrees.
+Still, most restaurants will want your business and positive word of mouth, so they’ll usually honor your request to send it back.

 What are some questions I can ask a sommelier to appear highly knowledgeable?

-First off, if you’re not highly knowledgeable about wine, then there’s really no purpose of trying to appear as if you are.
-Good sommeliers can sniff out a rat from a mile away, and they might try to expose you if you’re not careful subtly.
+First off, if you’re not highly knowledgeable about wine, then there’s no point in trying to appear as if you are.
+Good sommeliers can sniff out a rat from a mile away, and they might try to expose you if you’re not careful, subtly.

-If you’re trying to impress and appear to be a true connoisseur then what you need to do is ask about vintages and regions.
+If you’re trying to impress and appear to be a true connoisseur, then what you need to do is ask about vintages and regions.
 Strike up a conversation with the sommelier and tell him about some of your favorites.
-You may not be able to hold your own with someone that actually based their whole life on the study of wine, but if you have an engaging conversation with a sommelier then you’ll impress most onlookers.
+You may not be able to hold your own with someone who bases their whole life on the study of wine, but if you have an engaging conversation with a sommelier, then you’ll impress most onlookers.

 Good somms are people persons.
 They know how to engage in friendly wine banter without boasting about their prowess.
-Unfortunately, there are quite a few not so good sommeliers that love making people feel inferior and these folks are a serious embarrassment and detriment to the trade.
-Sommeliers are there to make the patrons feel welcome and pampered, and to do everything possible to provide a great dining experience, impart their wisdom where it is needed, and to sell great wine for the restaurant.
+Unfortunately, there are quite a few not-so-good sommeliers who love making people feel inferior, and these folks are a profound embarrassment and detriment to the trade.
+Sommeliers are there to make the patrons feel welcome and pampered, to do everything possible to provide a great dining experience, impart their wisdom where it is needed, and to sell great wine for the restaurant.

 Now you know how to order wine at a restaurant.
 Go forth and impress!